angular/devkit/packages/angular_devkit/schematics/README.md

 The tooling API is composed of the following pieces:

 ## Engine
-The `SchematicEngine` is responsible for loading and constructing `Collection`s and `Schematics`'.
+The `SchematicEngine` is responsible for loading and constructing `Collection`s and `Schematics`.
 When creating an engine, the tooling provides an `EngineHost` interface that understands how to create a `CollectionDescription` from a name, and how to create a `SchematicDescription`.

 # Schematics (Generators)
 Schematics are generators and part of a `Collection`.